Psychology resources

 Affirm CBT was developed for trans, non-binary and queer communities, with a focus on supporting people with the impact of minority stress - such as low mood and anxiety.
 Learn CBT skills to challenge negative self-perceptions and build a more authentic and affirming life.

-This nine-session group will involve exploring the connection between minority stress and wellbeing, developing an understanding of thoughts, feelings and behaviours to learn strategies for negative ones, identifying experiences that are affirming for you, practicing future planning, and meeting a supportive peer group.
+This 9-session group will involve exploring the connection between minority stress and wellbeing, developing an understanding of thoughts, feelings and behaviours to learn strategies for negative ones, identifying experiences that are affirming for you, practicing future planning, and meeting a supportive peer group.

 Check out the flyer for dates: